Benton Middle School

 The development of a strategic mission plan also played a major role in creating a successful PLC.
 We revisited our mission and vision and created six SMART goals to provide a clear focus for our efforts and ensure that our time and resources are being used to achieve these goals.
 Goal-setting has become an integral part of our PLC process.
 We are setting school-wide SMART goals, content teams are setting their own SMART goals, and our students are even creating their own personal learning goals (PLGs), creating a sense of mutual accountability.
 We feel that it is equally important to celebrate the successes of our PLC when we reach these goals in order to provide motivation and cultivate a success mindset.

-We have had many successes to celebrate over the last four years as we have embarked on this PLC journey.
-We have reduced our failure rate by 39%, improved our School Performance Score by 11.6 points since 2013, and earned the status of top performing middle school in our district.
+We have had many successes to celebrate over the last five years as we have embarked on this PLC journey.
+We have reduced the number of failing course grades by 94.3% over a 3-year period, earned an "A" status for our Student Growth Index, named as a "Top Gains" school again in 2019, and also earned the status of top performing middle school in our district.
 We credit this success to our transformation to a high performing Professional Learning Community.

 1. Monitoring student learning on a timely basis.